dborth/vbagx/readme.txt

 * New scaling options, choose how much stretching you want
 * Colourised games now partially work but still have distortion
 * "Corvette" no longer has a screwed up palette (but still crashes)
-* triggers net reconnection on SMB failure
+* Triggers net reconnection on SMB failure
-* source code refactored, and project file added
+* Source code refactored, and project file added
-* instructions section added to this readme file
+* Instructions section added to this readme file

 [What's New 1.0.7 - January 27, 2009]
 * Updated to VBA-M r847